intel/MultiArchUefiPkg/README.md

         $ export GCC5_X64_PREFIX=... (if you are on a non-X64 system)
         $ build -a X64 -t GCC5 -p UCX86EmulatorPkg/EmulatorTest.dsc
+        $ build -a AARCH64 -t GCC5 -p UCX86EmulatorPkg/EmulatorTest.dsc
+        $ build -a RISCV64 -t GCC5 -p UCX86EmulatorPkg/EmulatorTest.dsc

 When run against a DEBUG build of EmulatorDxe, will run further sanity tests.
+The application can be run in a native environment for overhead comparison purposes (e.g. a RISCV64 EmulatorTest vs an AARCH64 EmulatorTest in a RISCV64 environment).

 ## Special builds